irabanta/agentic-ai-distributed-decentralized/README.md

 - Each agent's MCP Client may be configured with one or more MCP Server endpoints (for redundancy and multi-region deployment).
 - The Controller Agent provides a single well-known MCP Server endpoint for external MCP clients; internal routing and discovery can be performed using service registry or secure discovery channels.

+## Approach of Development
+Development approach will be bottom-up.
+This means we will be starting by developing MCP Servers like Loan Process, Credit Score, Document Store, Rules Engine, Queue MCP.
+After that, we will build the Agents and Controller Agent.

 ## Technologies, Standards & SDKs
 - **Typescript**: ([MCP](https://github.com/modelcontextprotocol/typescript-sdk)), ([A2A](https://github.com/a2aproject/a2a-java))
 - **.NET, C#**: ([MCP](https://github.com/modelcontextprotocol/csharp-sdk)), ([A2A](https://github.com/a2aproject/a2a-dotnet))